- How does intimate partner violence influence reproductive health?

 - Undergo a medication abortion

-“These findings suggest that abortion clients face multiple threats to their reproductive autonomy—from husbands, in-laws, and religious communities, not just from intimate partner violence itself,” says Erin Pearson of the Harvard T. H. Chan School of Public Health.
-Pearson is the study’s lead author and was a senior research and evaluation advisor for Ipas as the research was carried out.
+“These findings suggest that abortion clients face multiple threats to their reproductive autonomy—from husbands, in-laws, and religious communities, not just from intimate partner violence itself,” says Erin Pearson, Ipas senior researcher.

 The findings, she says, also give insight into strategies women may use to regain their reproductive autonomy through abortion: “Seeking abortion unaccompanied or using medication abortion, possibly to simulate miscarriage, may be strategies that women use to access abortion covertly in the presence of intimate partner violence.”